kjac/FormEditor/Docs/install.md

 ## Installing the package
 First and foremost grab the [latest Form Editor package](https://github.com/kjac/FormEditor/releases) and install it in your Umbraco site.

+Or, if you're using NuGet, you can install the [Form Editor](https://www.nuget.org/packages/FormEditor/) NuGet package.

 ## Setting up the data types
 Once the package is installed, go ahead and create data types.
 You'll need one "Form Editor" data type and one "Form Editor data".